-The Department of Energy and Environment (DOEE) solicits grant applications from eligible entities (called "Applicant" or "Applicants").
-The goal of this Request for Partners (RFP) is to improve public knowledge of indoor air quality in the District.
+The Department of Energy and Environment (the Department or DOEE) seeks eligible entities (called "Applicant" or "Applicants") through a Request for Partners (RFP) to apply to the Department to complete the projects identified below.
+The project addresses the need for regional climate planning and greenhouse gas mitigation in District of Columbia Metropolitan area.